 Although the Brazilian side may have fantastic views and give ideal photographic opportunities, the Argentine side trumps with just that wee bit more to offer – variety of vantage viewing points, easy travel trails and a choice of activities.

-The Iguazú Falls have earned such a reputation, that they have been featured in movies like – Mr. Magoo and Indiana Jones and The Kingdom of the Crystal Skull.
+The Iguazú Falls has earned such a reputation, that they have been featured in movies like – Mr. Magoo and Indiana Jones and The Kingdom of the Crystal Skull.

 Read more about the top 10 waterfalls in exotic destinations that you need to visit.